ibm-cloud-docs/openwhisk/openwhisk_actions.md

 The time that it took for the action to run is in the "duration" property and compare to the time it takes to run with a compilation step in the hello action.

-## Create Java actions
+## Create Java Actions
 {: #creating-java-actions}

-The process of creating Java actions is similar to that of JavaScript and Swift actions.
+The process of creating Java Actions is similar to that of JavaScript and Swift Actions.
 The following sections guide you through creating and invoking a single Java action, and adding parameters to that action.

 In order to compile, test, and archive Java files, you must have a [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed locally.